hblasins/uwSim/README.md

 ## Directory structure

 * **Code** contains all the Matlab source code.
-** **Utilities** a number of 'unrelated' functions we use thourghout the project (for example XML file parsing) ** **Remodellers** functions used by RenderToolbox4 to change the scene geometry or other properties.
+* **Code/Utilities** a number of 'unrelated' functions we use thourghout the project (for example XML file parsing)
+* **Code/Remodellers** functions used by RenderToolbox4 to change the scene geometry or other properties.
 Please refer to [RenderToolbox4 docummentation] (https://github.com/RenderToolbox/RenderToolbox4/wiki/Flythrough) for details.
-** **VideosAndFigures** functions to generate sample images, figures and videos used in presentations and publications.
+* **Code/VideosAndFigures** functions to generate sample images, figures and videos used in presentations and publications.
 * **Figures** images and movies that were generated from the simulation results.
 For example the two figures on top of this page.
 * **Parameters** contains calibration data for different cameras and light sources.
 For example